Reports

 In this section, we try to explain concepts used in multiple report documents generated by SnowConvert.

-• Total Parsing Errors, the total count of parsing errors that occurred during the code analysis process.
-A parsing error occurs when the parser (the component that reads the source code files) encounters something unexpected.
+Parsing EWIs: the total count of parsing errors that occurred during the code analysis process.
+A parsing error occurs when the parser (the component that reads and understands the source code files) encounters something unexpected.
 This usually means a syntax error, which refers to a code element in the file that did not match the SQL grammar specification that the parser was expecting.
 In other cases, these errors can also occur because the parser is not yet ready to support a specific grammar.
-Parsing errors are also considered critical issues.
+Parsing errors are considered critical issues because if the code is not parsed, SnowConvert cannot assess it or translate it.
 If this number is high in relation to the migration workload size, input code revision is advised.

-• Fully Converted Objects, the count of top-level objects that were fully converted without any error in any of their sub-parts.
+Fully Converted Code Units: the percentage of top-level code units that were fully converted without any error in any of their sub-parts.
 They are considered ready for deployment.
+Any code unit whose conversion rate is less than 100% is not counted as fully converted.

 The assessment report is a document that summarizes the estimation of code conversion rate, and a lot of other useful information for the user to estimate how far are they to achieving a functional equivalent snowflake code.